RancidDax/namazu.tools/uwu.md

 {: .note }
 If you did this mechanic correctly, the boss will now have 3 stacks of awakened.
 The last stack to Awaken the boss will apply later.

-- **Feather Rain**: Listen for Garuda Shriek, when you hear the noise, move.
-- **Aerial Blast**: Heavy Raidwide.
-Party stack tightly slightly south of mid.
-- Sisters will spawn.
-- **Feather Rain**: Listen for Garuda Shriek, when you hear the noise, move.
+### Twins
-- Party to stack on **Waymark 4**, Mistral Songs will target two non-tanks from sisters.
-- MT and OT dodge Wicked Wheel (PBAOE) and stand on a cardinal in-front of each sister against edge of blue circle, intercepting one of the Mistral Songs each.
+Party to stack on **Waymark 4**, Mistral Songs will target two non-tanks from sisters.
+MT and OT dodge Wicked Wheel (PBAOE) and stand on a cardinal in-front of each sister against edge of blue circle, intercepting one of the Mistral Songs each.

 {: .tanks }
 > Intercept Priority